artyushov/idea-jmh-plugin/README.md

 A brief research shows that benchmark results *are* affected, but not that much.
 The whole research is described in [Research results](https://github.com/artyushov/idea-jmh-plugin/blob/master/research/results.md).
 Long story short, the maximum means difference observed was **2.2%**.

+## Common problems

+Under Windows the following error might show up:

+    ERROR: org.openjdk.jmh.runner.RunnerException:
+    ERROR: Exception while trying to acquire the JMH lock (C:\WINDOWS\/jmh.lock):

+This is caused by running JMH benchmarks with an empty environment.
+To fix this error, define a `TMP` or `TEMP` environment variable which points to a writable directory.
+Alternatively, specify the JVM argument `java.io.tmpdir` and set it to a writable directory, for instance `-Djava.io.tmpdir=C:\temp`.